 Open to all Batik artists/researchers, from any country.
 Membership of the Batik Guild is not a requirement to apply.

-Over the two days, students will learn the basic techniques of batik, and produce one or more colourful traditional batik designs or pictures on fabric, and several experimental works on paper
+Students will learn the basic techniques of batik, and produce one or more colourful traditional batik designs or pictures on fabric, or several experimental works on paper

 Batik, the technique of patterning cloth through the application of wax, reached the highest level of complexity on the Indonesian island of Java.
 At the beginning of the twentieth century, the technique was introduced to Europe, where it became a distinctive feature of Art Nouveau and Art Deco design.

 Please join us and and Slow Fiber Studios™ this October 14th for a Celebration of Batik.
 Our program includes a film screening, many lectures, a Balinese dance celebration and a trunk show with artisan crafted silk and cotton textiles and home accessories from Central Java.
 The theme of the day-long event is 'Batik Dongeng' or "all batik tells a story".
 From the rich patterns once forbidden for commoners to wear to colonial and religious influences in the pattern design and motif, centuries of traditional and contemporary batik making can be discovered by admiring and understanding the language present in the cloth.

 Many priceless works of batik art will be on display from both private and public collections.
 Lecturers will provide in depth analysis on batik -- as a form of fashion, protest, amusement and delight.
 A film presentation will describe the process of making batik from start to finish with rich visuals provided along the way.

 Taught by Bhu Dalmini, Director, Batik Tulis Kebon Indah, Central Java

 Assisted by Daniel Gundlach, Owner, The Language of Cloth